gmsprj/gms/README.md

 * Clone latest GMS repository
 * Create database at your machine
 * Initialize database by ``` gm/ ``` tools
-* Run develop server of CakePHP3
+* Run development server of CakePHP3

 ## History